SalmonMode/salmonmode.github.io/_posts/2020-05-11-lets-talk-about-cypress.md

 #### How is it false?

 These are just as old as debuggers.
 This isn't a "game changer" just because Cypress supports them.
-Almost every other language has supported them for decades.
+Most other languages have supported them for decades.

 #### How is it harmful?